 It is important to understand the purpose of cold calls so you have a realistic attitude about this type of business development activity but try thinking of them as a “introductory” calls instead of having it as a cold calls so that we can take much more about phone prospecting and other types of marketing efforts that will lead to a another exploration of a new frontier and will take a time to get results.

-If your doing a real estate business.
-If you sell homes to home buyers, why call people from hospital. repair shop. and more?
-Get the right list of prospects.
+if your doing a real estate business, If you sell homes to home buyers, why call people from hospital, repair shop, and more?
+Get the right list of prospect.

 If you are selling financial services to upper-income CEOs or entrepreneurs, wouldn’t it be nice to know when their corporate fiscal years end?
 Perhaps most of their investment purchases are made two to four weeks prior to that year-end close-out.
 That’s when they know how much extra income needs to be sheltered in a pension plan.